7.1.3 |

 of the metaphysical type.)

-Authoritarianism is the worst and most counterscientific
+Authoritarianism is the worst and most counterscientific form not only of

-form not only of normative but also of factual and modal monism
+normative but also of factual and

-in disciplinary thought.
-Hence, it is time to look at normative
+Hence, it is time to look at normative monism in a more sensible shape.

-monism in a more sensible shape.
-It is, then, to be contrasted
+It is, then, to be contrasted with normative pluralism.

-two is in terms of 'values', but one may also read "values, rights
+The easiest way to compare the two is in terms of 'values', but one may

-and/or duties": a normative doctrine which is monistic recognizes
+also read "values, rights and/or duties": a normative doctrine which is

-or more values which --it suggests-- cannot
+recognizes two or more values which —it suggests— cannot be

-be reduced to each other, or to a common origin.
-If, for example, two
+reduced to each other, or to a common origin.

-values really cannot be reduced to each other, or both to a
+If, for example, two values really cannot be reduced to each other,

-third value, it suffices to examine whether the values in
+or both to a third value, it suffices to examine whether the values in

 question engender plausible should-statements.
-But, perhaps,

-they believe in can be reduced to one, even tho each of these
+separate values they believe in can be reduced to one, even

-values engenders plausible should-statements on its
+engenders plausible should-statements on its own.

-Theoretical simplicity then requires us to opt for the monistic
+Theoretical simplicity then requires us to opt for the monistic variant

 To put it more generally: in disciplinary thought which is